BookFrontier

 Cornell University Press · Print & ebook · October 1, 2002

-Reading lane: Gothic & Romance Criticism
+Reading lane: Gothic & Romance Lit Crit

-In a compact, readable, and accessible book, Roger B.
+In a compact, readable, and accessible book, Roger B. Salomon explores the nature of horror in literature and in life.

 At a Glance